HinaChoudhry/Pawfect-Pets/TESTING.md

 ## Browser Compatibility

 ### Google Chrome
 The website was built using Google Chrome and functionality has been tested on Chrome with the use of DevTools.
-The site is fully responsive and there are currently no bugs found.
+The site is fully responsive and there are currently no bugs found (except for the one mentioned below).

 ### Firefox
 The website was also responsive in Firefox with no bugs being found while browsing the website.